joejag/techblog/_posts/2018-01-13-the-gradute-decision.md

 <img width="100%" src="{{ site.url }}/assets/2018/graduate.jpg"/>
 <a style="float:right; font-style: italic; font-size: 0.8em;" href="https://flickr.com/photos/ralphandjenny/4612732045">'Graduated!' by Ralph Daily</a>

-One day I received this phone call:
+One day I received a phone call:

 *"We've just hired a highly experienced developer who can join your team next week.
 There's one catch though, you'll have to give up your new graduate developer.
 What do you want to do?"*